bntti/aplus-web-ide/README.md

 # A+ Web IDE

-A react frontend and IDE for the A+ service.
+A react frontend and IDE for A+.

 ## Running project